jsdevkr/react-chatview/README.md

 Mis-features
  * Not actually infinite - currently all elements that have been loaded remain the dom (this can probably be fixed)
- * Not optimized for mobile

-Things that don't work yet
+Things that don't work yet, but soon
  * configurable loading spinner
  * auto-scroll to newest message when appropriate (pinning)
  * use webpack
  * fix and improve demos

-Things that are possible to make work but we haven't invested time into yet
+Things that are possible, but not a priority
  * auto-correct scroll jitter when content resizes or is added above/below the focus point
  * optimize for mobile